teikjun/Foody/frontend/README.md

 # Foody Frontend
-Frontend for Foody written in ReactJS
+Frontend for Foody written in ReactJS.
+The frontend communicates with the backend via the API exposed by the backend.

 ## Setup
 Ensure that you have the latest version of npm on your machine